VOTER'S GUIDE

 On Sunday, we conducted the business portion of the Convention via Zoom only.
 LWVTV Delegates were Jean James, Helenmarie Matesi and Joan Soutar.

-LWVTV members gathered in January to discuss League guidance and goals and to make recommendation to the LWV of the United State and LWV of Alaska on League positions and priorities for the coming year.
+LWVTV members gathered in January to discuss League guidance and goals and to make recommendation to the LWV of the United States and LWV of Alaska on League positions and priorities for the coming year.
 Our recommendations are then passed onto the LWVUS to be used to set national priorities and studies at the National Convention in June and to the LWV of Alaska for consideration and presentation at the LWV of Alaska Convention at the end of April.

 In April, local members met online to talk about our goals, local positions, potential studies, and to prioritize activities.
-The results will be presented to the local membership at our Annual Meeting in May
+The results will be presented to the local membership at our Annual Meeting in May.

 Members and friends gathered at the IBEW multipurpose room for great food, conversation, and a banned book quiz and trivia fun.
 Fall decorations, a baked potato bar with fixings, and a host of potluck appetizers, salads, and desserts made for a special afternoon with our friends and fans of League.
 Special thanks to Phyllis Darrah and Diane Lyon for all the prep work, gathering books, activities, and organization.